Woman given suspended sentence after throwing milkshake over Nigel Farage

 Victoria Thomas Bowen, 25, previously admitted assault by beating and criminal damage.

-A woman has been sentenced to 13 weeks in prison suspended for 12 months after pleading guilty to assault by beating for throwing a milkshake over Reform UK leader Nigel Farage outside an Essex pub during the general election campaign.
+A woman has been spared jail after pleading guilty to assault by beating for throwing a milkshake over Reform UK leader Nigel Farage outside an Essex pub during the general election campaign.

 Victoria Thomas Bowen, 25, previously admitted assault by beating after Mr Farage, who is now MP for Clacton, was doused with the liquid and hit by the cup after it was thrown as he left the Moon and Starfish Wetherspoon pub in Clacton-on-Sea on June 4.